karust/mlmc/README.md

-# Machine Learning Malware Classifyer Backend (MLMCB)
+# Machine Learning Malware Classifyer (MLMC)

 ## What is this?
-This is backend for machine learning classifier of malwares.
-It can classify given PE file as malicious or legitimate with a probability (from 0.0 to 1.0).
+This is the app for classifying of malwares using machine learning approach.
+It uses trained neural network to classify given PE file as malicious or legitimate.

-Currently MLMCB implements approach of static analysis of files - it collects some static parameters of file, that are then fed into neural network, which was previously trained on a tousands of malicious and legitimate samples.
+Currently MLMC implements approach of static analysis of files - it collects some static parameters of file, that are then fed into neural network, which was previously trained on a tousands of malicious and legitimate samples.

 *Note: code not fully ported to Linux.*